How to Create the Perfect Wedding Day Timeline

 5. Be sure to include plenty of time for breaks throughout the day.

-Choosing a Time for the Ceremony
+Choosing a Time for the Ceremony / Wedding Day Timeline

 Typically, the ceremony is the first event of the day.
 When deciding on a time for the ceremony, you will need to take into account the time of day that you would like to have your wedding, as well as the time it will take to set up for the ceremony.

 If you are having a morning wedding, you may want to consider having the ceremony start at 9:00 a.m.
 This will give you plenty of time to get ready for the big day and ensure that everything is in place for the ceremony.
 If you are having an afternoon or evening wedding, you can start the ceremony a bit later in the day.
-Just be sure to leave enough time for setting up and take pictures before the sun goes down.
+Just be sure to leave enough time to set up and take pictures before the sun goes down.

-No matter what time of day you choose for your ceremony, be sure to communicate your timeline with your photographer so that can be prepared to take pictures at the right times.
+No matter what time of day you choose for your ceremony, be sure to communicate your timeline with your photographer so that you can be prepared to take pictures at the right times.

 Planning the Ceremony and the Reception